 grade students is $125 per student per semester for 2018-19.
 This is 50% of the cost that high school students pay for courses through ALHSO.
 (The tuition cost remains at $250 per semester for all other students.)

 website, select the Resources

 tab, and Registration Forms

-instructions.
-Follow the instructions provided on the document.
+) Follow the instructions provided in the document.
 (Note: The registration fee is $20, but the tuition cost will be $125 instead of $250, for WELS 7-8th grade students.)

 Method of Instruction: